Taiko2k/Tauon/docs/usage.md

 To export; right click playlist tab and select Export.

 Note: Its best to import any corresponding audio files before importing playlists.
-Note: Importing large playlists can take a long time, cleaning database beforehand (MENU->Database->Remove Missing Tracks) may help speed this up.
+Note: Importing large playlists can take a long time, cleaning database beforehand (MENU->Database->Find And Remove Dead Tracks) may help speed this up.
-Note: Some tracks with strange characters in metadata may cause process to fail.
+Bug: Some tracks with strange characters in metadata may cause process to fail.
 Tip: Exporting then importing tracks also serves the function of reviving dead tracks when files have been moved.